-OnePlus has dubbed its new phone 'the 2016 Flagship Killer', a claim that's more than a little far-fetched.
+OnePlus dubbed its new phone 'the 2016 Flagship Killer', a claim that was more than a little far-fetched.
 So how about a more grounded claim of 'the 2015 Flapship Killer'?
-If OnePlus bangs that drum instead, then it might just be onto something again.
+If OnePlus bangs that drum instead, then it might just be onto something.

-The price tag on the OnePlus 2 remains around half that of the phones it's aiming to rival – the likes of the Samsung Galaxy S6, iPhone 6S and HTC One M9 – with the 16GB model coming in at £239 ($329) while the 64GB will set you back £289 ($389).
+The price tag on the OnePlus 2 remains around half that of the phones it's aiming to rival – the likes of the Samsung Galaxy S6, iPhone 6S and HTC One M9 – with it now costing £249 (US$349, around AU$490) after receiving a price drop early into 2016.

 A quick flick through the spec sheet and you'll likely be impressed with the bang for your buck offered by the OnePlus 2.

 It's not without its flaws however.
 There's no NFC, no microSD and no fast or wireless charging options; and, while the rear plate can be removed, the battery cannot.

-These may be viewed as minor imperfections by some, but when you're claiming the phone will beat handsets launched next year, and your company's motto is 'Never Settle', is the OnePlus 2 in danger of letting down its fans?
+These may be viewed as minor imperfections by some, but when your company's motto is 'Never Settle', is the OnePlus 2 letting down its fans?

-The interest is there, the price is still low and the specs are tempting.
+The price is still low and the specs are tempting.
 So has OnePlus managed to bring together all the elements for its second hit, or will the OnePlus 2 fail to chart?
 Let's find out.